 Why no supply?

-- Inability to purchase because of low income: described by economists as effective demand, which combines the willingness to buy use of ‘stupid’ here is deliberately provocative but of course companies do have the right whether or not to compete in certain market spaces).
+- Inability to purchase because of low income: described by economists as effective demand, which combines the willingness to buy with the ability to pay.

 The global business strategy challenges of latent demand.